COMPASS Pathways (NASDAQ:CMPS) Stock Price Down 9.3%

-COMPASS Pathways plc (NASDAQ:CMPS – Get Rating)’s share price traded down 9.3% during trading on Tuesday .
+COMPASS Pathways plc (NASDAQ:CMPS – Get Rating) shares traded down 9.3% during mid-day trading on Tuesday .
 The company traded as low as $15.39 and last traded at $15.41.
 6,750 shares were traded during trading, a decline of 98% from the average session volume of 419,317 shares.
 The stock had previously closed at $16.99.

 Analyst Upgrades and Downgrades

-Several equities analysts have recently weighed in on CMPS shares.
-Citigroup decreased their target price on COMPASS Pathways from $49.00 to $46.00 and set a “buy” rating on the stock in a research report on Friday, August 5th.
-Cantor Fitzgerald lowered their target price on shares of COMPASS Pathways from $58.00 to $35.00 in a research note on Friday, August 5th.
-Six investment analysts have rated the stock with a buy rating, According to data from MarketBeat.com, COMPASS Pathways has an average rating of “Buy” and a consensus price target of $74.33.
+CMPS has been the subject of several research reports.
+Cantor Fitzgerald reduced their price target on shares of COMPASS Pathways from $58.00 to $35.00 in a research report on Friday, August 5th.
+Citigroup dropped their price objective on shares of COMPASS Pathways from $49.00 to $46.00 and set a “buy” rating on the stock in a research note on Friday, August 5th.
+Six investment analysts have rated the stock with a buy rating, Based on data from MarketBeat.com, the company currently has an average rating of “Buy” and an average price target of $74.33.

 About COMPASS Pathways